BenjaminLesieux/mlb-api/README.md

 Endpoints play a crucial role in building a RESTful API.
 They serve as the gateways for clients to interact with the backend application and access specific functionalities.
 These endpoints act as the entry points to our application, allowing users to retrieve valuable data and make predictions for future games.

 Our Endpoints :

+You can see that we sometimes retrieve the request object.
+We use this object to handle query parameters in the request.
+This allows us to make more flexible requests.

+For example, we can retrieve the last 10 games between two teams by sending a GET request to /games/teams/{team}?limit=10.
+Or we can retrieve the last 10 games of a team playing at home with a GET request to /games/teams/{team}?limit=10&filter=home.

 ```scala
 val mlbGamesEndpoints: App[ZConnectionPool] = // Creation of endpoints